vinser/flibgolite-docs/site/content/en/docs/advanced.md

 # "ru" for Russian
 DEFAULT: "en"
 ```
+If in the first request to the OPDS catalog the bookreader sends the `Accept-Language` header with the language specification, then the requested language will be set as default.

+>[!NOTE]
+>To leave the only one language, you can delete all locale files in the `config/locales` folder except for the selected default language.
+In this case, the reader will not display the language selection menu.
+See Section 4.3 about locale files.

 4.3.
-If your native language is other then three mentioned above for your convenience you can make language file and put it in `config/locales` folder
+If your native language is other then three mentioned before for your convenience you can make your own locale file and put it in `config/locales` folder.

 ```yml
 # Locales folder.
 You can add your own locale file there like en.yml, ru.yml, uk.yml